 A short walk away from Mitre Square is Goulston Street where the only Ripper clue was ever found: a missing portion of Catherine’s apron.
 The blade of the knife had been wiped on it and it was stained with blood and faeces.
 This was also the site of the chalked graffiti “The Juwes are not the men that will be blamed for nothing.”

 Sam, our friendly tour guide from the Jack the Ripper Museum.
 Wrap up warm if you decide to go on the tour, and take an umbrella!
+If you’re stuck for ideas on what to do in London this Halloween, Sam’s your man!
 Jack the Ripper Museum

 Jack the Ripper Museum

 LEFT: A replica of Mitre Square and a replica of the original graffiti left on Goulston Street.
 RIGHT: Catherine Eddowes’ body and Police Constable Watkins who discovered the body.

 The Ripper’s Sitting Room includes newspaper clippings from 1888, a replica of the letter thought to have originated from Jack the Ripper entitled “From Hell,” together with all sorts of surgical paraphernalia.